 Check out our chai spice mix recipe to make the best blend at home.

-If you don't have the ingredients to produce your own Indian spice blend, you can also use pre-made chai syrup instead.
+If you don't have the ingredients to make your own Indian spice blend, you can also use a pre-made chai syrup instead.
 Another alternative is to use chai tea bags to make the spiced syrup.
-Please note that doing so will infuse the flavour of black tea into the syrup, hence resulting in a more caffeinated and bitter drink.

 Sweetener

-If you prefer a more toffee-like flavour in your homemade chai syrup, use dark brown sugar or maple syrup.
+However, if you prefer a more toffee-like flavour in your homemade chai syrup, you can use dark brown sugar or maple syrup.
 Use the same quantity of water and sugar to make the syrup.
 Reduce the amount of water by half for a thicker syrup.

-If you enjoy its natural fragrance, you can also add in honey to your latte.
-However, please note that we recommend adding honey at the very end before you serve your drink.
-Adding honey into the syrup when you’re boiling it’s components may alter its flavour and aroma.
+If you enjoy its natural fragrance, you can also add honey to your latte.
+However, we recommend only adding honey at the very end before you serve your drink.
+If you add honey to our recipe when you're boiling the spices, the flavour and aroma won't be as strong.

 Milk

-Our recipe will use almond milk because of its natural nutty and creamy flavour.
+Our matcha chai latte recipe will use soy milk because of its natural nutty and creamy flavour.
 Besides, it is low-calorie, froths moderately well, and conveniently vegan.

 However, whole milk is a great option if you’re not an almond milk fan or want to make a super creamy and foamy latte.
 When whipped or frothed, the mixture of proteins within whole milk produces a firmer foam.
 Meanwhile, almond milk lacks these proteins, resulting in less foam.